Asian Cultural Heritage: Stories, Traditions & Field Notes

 In this project, a disappearing culture is defined as a community whose traditions such as rituals, tool use, celebrations, and recipes, as well as its way of life, social structures, or ancestral lands, are under threat.
 These losses often stem from globalization, climate change, forced displacement, or the lack of transmission of knowledge to younger generations.

-What is Disappearing Cultures?
+What are Disappearing Cultures?